micromata/knockout/markdown/submit-binding.md

 ### Notes

-For information about how to pass additional parameters to your submit handler function, or how to control the `this` handle when invoking functions that aren't on your view model, see the notes relating to the [click binding](click-binding.html).
+For information about how to pass additional parameters to your submit handler function, or how to control the `this` handle when invoking functions that aren't on your view model, see the notes relating to the [click binding](#click-binding).
 All the notes on that page apply to `submit` handlers too.

-### Dependencies

-None, other than the core Knockout library.